obonaventure/cnp3/book/transport/tcp.rst

    - the port chosen by the server
    - TCP

- - the `sequence number` (32 bits), `acknowledgement number` (32 bits) and `window` (16 bits) fields are used to provide a reliable data transfer by using a window-based protocol.
+ - the `sequence number` (32 bits), `acknowledgement number` (32 bits) and `window` (16 bits) fields are used to provide a reliable data transfer, using a window-based protocol.
 In a TCP bytestream, each byte of the stream consumes one sequence number.
-Their utilisation will be described in more details in section :ref:`TCPReliable`
+Their utilisation will be described in more detail in section :ref:`TCPReliable`
  - the `Urgent pointer` is used to indicate that some data should be considered as urgent in a TCP bytestream.
 However, it is rarely used in practice and will not be described here.
 Additional details about the utilisation of this pointer may be found in :rfc:`793`, :rfc:`1122` or [Stevens1994]_
- - the flags field contain a set of bit flags that indicate how a segment should be interpreted by the TCP entity receiving it :
+ - the flags field contains a set of bit flags that indicate how a segment should be interpreted by the TCP entity receiving it :

     - the `SYN` flag is used during connection establishment
     - the `FIN` flag is used during connection release